PrototypeML/PrototypeML/docs/models.md

 instance (use) of the mutator.
 Code within a mutator accesses parameter values using [magic variables](#magic-variables].

 Parameters can be added by clicking the "plus" icon next to "Parameters", which will display a pop-up form.
-Enter the desired name for the new port, which will help form the identifier used within the code to access the parameter value; the prompt is the string displayed in the properties of any instances of the mutator requesting a value for the parameter; indicate whether the parameter is required or optional, and specify a default value for the parameter, if one.
+Enter the desired name for the new parameter, which will help form the identifier used within the code to access the parameter value; the prompt is the string displayed in the properties of any instances of the mutator requesting a value for the parameter; indicate whether the parameter is required or optional, and specify a default value for the parameter, if one.
 Click the "Add Parameter" button to create the parameter.
+Parameters can be edited by clicking the "pencil" icon next to the parameter, which will display a pop-up form allowing you to change its attributes.
+Click "Update Parameter" to save the changes.
+Parameters can be deleted by clicking the "trash can" icon next to the parameter name.

 #### Python packages